-The best blades for DOVO shavettes are, in my opinion, the Persona blades.
+The best blades for DOVO shavettes are, in my opinion, the Persona blades from Amazon.com.
 Since the shavette itself is so light, it can handle a more aggressive blade like the Persona.

 The one thing that I don’t like and took some getting used to is the way the razor loads.
 The plastic insert is very stiff when you first start using it, so it takes a steady hand to push it in and not slice your finger.
 Then once you have been using it for a while, the plastic gets brittle and the hinge can break.
 Though, when using it dozens of times a day like I used to, it was inevitable that it would break.
 Using it once a day means the inserts will last a long time.
 Besides, you can always order a few extra just in case.

 All that said, for the price you have a great introduction to the world of straight razors.
 Eventually, you will probably grow out of the DOVO and want to upgrade to something more refined.
-In the meantime, this is a great razor to get started with to learn the ropes.
+In the meantime, this is a great razor to have your best straight razor with to learn the ropes.

-Made of carbon steel in Solingen, Germany, DOVO is one of the top brands when to comes to well crafted, traditional razors.
+Made of carbon steel in Solingen, Germany, DOVO is one of the top brands when it to comes to well crafted, traditional best straight razor kits.

-The blade is half hollow and factory ready to shave.
+The blade is factory ready to shave.
 Factory ready to shave is a bit of a misnomer in that you will need to strop this before using.